Business Roundtable: Legislation

 The Business Roundtable wrote a letter to members of the House strongly endorsing the Customer Protection and End User Relief Act (H.R.
 4413; 113th Congress).
 According to the Business Roundtable letter, a survey of chief financial officers and corporate treasurers "underscores the urgent need for the end-user provisions" in this bill because "eighty-six percent of respondents indicated the fully collateralizing over-the-counter (OTC) derivatives would adversely impact business investment, acquisitions, research and development, and job creation."
 The letter concluded that the Business Roundtable "supports efforts to increase transparency in the derivatives markets and enhance financial stability for the U.S. economy through thoughtful new regulation while avoiding needless costs."

 Together with the U.S. Chamber of Commerce and the National Association of Manufacturers, in 2021, the BRT lobbied House and Senate Democrats "against raising taxes on corporations, high-income earners and small businesses" to finance the Build Back Better initiative proposed by President Joe Biden.

-In April 2025, BRT issued a white paper defining the coporate proxy process as co-opted by shareholder activists to advance political agendas, and urging Congress and the SEC to ban all shareholder proposals related to "environmental, social and political issues" in corporate proxy statements, by legislation.
+In April 2025, BRT issued a white paper defining the corporate proxy process as co-opted by shareholder activists to advance political agendas, and urging Congress and the SEC to ban all shareholder proposals related to "environmental, social and political issues" in corporate proxy statements, by legislation.